pitlords/site/content/_index.md

     template: templates/features/centered-2x2.html
     header: Pitlords Live
     tag: How We Are Different
-    description: "> Built From Ground Up , For the Players By the Players."
+    description: "> Built From Ground Up , For the Players"
     features:
       - title: Real Time
         description: Our Platform is 400 - 800 ms Latency   so Say Goodbye to System Abusers of Delayed Uploaded Fights Our Sytem is Cheat Free.
         image: /images/live.svg
-      - title: Bigger Prizes
+      - title: Pot Bonus
         image: /images/prize.svg
         description: Each New Bet Place On Every Games The Pot Bonus Increases.
 The More You Play The Change You Hit The Pot Bonus!